programminghistorian/ph-submissions/lessons/data_wrangling_and_management_in_R.md

 of R Studio](https://www.rstudio.com/products/rstudio/download/)
 installed for your respective platform.

+Copy the following code into RStudio.
+To run it, you need to highlight the lines and press Ctrl+Enter (Command+Enter on Mac OS):

     # Install tidyverse libraries and load it
     # Do not worry if this takes a while